jusex/TesraSupernet/README.md

-TESRA Core integration/staging repository
+Tesra Core Integration/Staging Repository
 =====================================

-TESRA is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
+Tesra is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode